 Ever since Bernard Pomerance’s 1977 play The Elephant Man became a hit in London and on Broadway, the pitiful image of Joseph Carey Merrick (referred to as John in the play) − a deformed wretch forced to earn a living in a freak show who finds safety thanks to a sympathetic doctor and kindness in the loving embrace of a famous actress − has been seared into the public imagination.
 The play ran for over 900 performances in New York, an impressive number for a nonmusical.
-Stars such as Mark Hamill of Star Wars fame, Oscar nominee Bruce Davison, and rock icon David Bowie succeeded Tony nominee Philip Anglim who first played the lead role on Broadway and repeated it in an Emmy-winning TV version.
+Stars such as Mark Hamill of Star Wars fame, Oscar nominee Bruce Davison and rock icon David Bowie succeeded Tony nominee Philip Anglim who first played the lead role on Broadway and repeated it in an Emmy-winning TV version.

 The play and film do closely follow the subject’s real life, but there are significant differences, the most basic being his name.
 Frederick Treves, the prominent Victorian surgeon who first saw Merrick on display in the back of a shop across the street from London Hospital in 1884, recorded it as “John” rather than Joseph in his 1923 memoir, and the moniker stuck.
 Pomerance acknowledges the discrepancy in his play by having Treves and Carr Gomm, the head of the hospital, disagree over which name is correct while composing Merrick’s obituary at the show’s conclusion.
 Treves’ account is one of many retellings including Ashley Montagu’s The Elephant Man: A Study in Human Dignity (1971), and The True History of the Elephant Man: The Definitive Account of the Tragic and Extraordinary Life of Joseph Carey Merrick by Michael Howell and Peter Ford (1980).

 Another major alteration between reality and drama concerns Merrick’s early life.
-In the play, Merrick’s manager Ross (a fictional combination of several figures who handled the Elephant Man’s career as a public curiosity) tells Treves the young man’s mother was unable to deal with her physically horrific son and placed him in a Leicester workhouse at the age of three where Ross found him and took him on as his exclusive attraction.
-Several factual accounts state that Merrick’s deformities were not extreme until about the age of five—he was born a seemingly normal baby in 1862 in Leicester to Joseph and Mary Jane Merrick.
+In the play, Merrick’s manager Ross (a fictional combination of several figures who handled the Elephant Man’s career as a public curiosity) tells Treves the young man’s mother was unable to deal with her physically horrific son and placed him in a Leicester workhouse at the age of 3 where Ross found him and took him on as his exclusive attraction.
+Several factual accounts state that Merrick’s deformities were not extreme until about the age of 5 — he was born a seemingly normal baby in 1862 in Leicester to Joseph and Mary Jane Merrick.
 But at 21 months, he began developing swelling of his lips, followed by a bony lump on his forehead, which later grew to roughly resemble an elephant’s trunk and loosing of his skin.
 In later years, his left and right arms began to grow significant differences and both feet were enlarged.
 To add to his troubles, during his childhood he fell and suffered an injury to his hip which left him permanently lame.
 The family is said to have believed young Joseph’s condition was caused by Mary Jane being frightened by an elephant at a fairground during her pregnancy.

 Despite his physical appearance, the boy and his mother were close.
 A former housemaid, she was also handicapped and had three additional children, two of whom died at a young age.
 She herself passed away in 1873 of pneumonia.
 Her death devastated young Joseph.
 Not only did he lose his closest friend, but his father, now working as a haberdasher, soon married the strict widow Emma Wood Antill who had two children of her own and demanded young Merrick leave school and earn his living.
 Amazingly, despite his growing abnormalities, he found employment at a cigar shop, but his right hand soon became too large to manage the delicate work of rolling cigars.
 In order to earn his keep, his father got Joseph a hawker’s license to sell gloves door to door.
 But his appearance frightened prospective customers and his sales were dismal.
 Joseph Senior would often beat his son if he came home empty-handed and the stepmother would deny him full meals unless he had earned enough to pay for them.
-As result he ran away—or rather walked away—from home more than once.
+As a result, he ran away — or rather walked away — from home more than once.

 Fortunately, Joseph’s uncle Charles Merrick, a barber, took his nephew in, but the deformed young man was still unable to make much of a living peddling gloves.
 After two years, his license to sell was revoked on the grounds he was terrifying the community.
 With no other resource, he went into the Leicester workhouse system, a Victorian institution for the poor and destitute marked by cruelty.
 He was 17 at the time, not three as the fictional Ross claims in the play.
 With the exception of a brief attempt to find work outside, Merrick remained in the workhouse for five years.